Ziva Abraham, PhD

 Stephen E. Langille, PhD

-Stephen Langille is a Senior Microbiology Consultant at ValSource Inc. who specialized in microbiological and particulate matter contamination control of drug, device, and biological products.
-He holds a B.S. degree in Biology from the University of Massachusetts and a Ph.D. in Microbiology from the University of Maryland.
-He spent 19 years with the FDA as a Microbiology Reviewer, Branch Chief, and Director of the Division of Microbiology assessment in the Center for Drug Evaluation and Research and joined ValSource, Inc. in February of 2019.
-He currently serves as a member of the Unite States Pharmacopoeia Compounding Expert Committee and on several Parenteral Drug Association technical committees.
+Dr. Stephen Langille is a Senior Microbiology Consultant at ValSource, Inc. He specializes in microbiological and particulate matter contamination control of drug, device, and biological products.
+He holds a B.S. degree in Biology from the University of Massachusetts and a Ph.D.in Microbiology from the University of Maryland.
+Prior to joining ValSource in 2019, he spent 19 years with the FDA as a Microbiology Reviewer, Branch Chief, and Director of the Division of Microbiology assessment in the Center for Drug Evaluation and Research.
+He currently serves as a member of the United States Pharmacopoeia’s Visual Inspection of Parenterals Expert Panel as well as several Parenteral Drug Association technical committees.

 William Lapps, Jr., PhD